Levi-LMN/Java_Vortex_Venture/week_one_Introduction/lesson_1.md

 acts as platforms on which applications runs.
 ◦ Since Java has its own runtime environment (JRE) and API, it is called platform.

+# Introduction to Java: A Robust and Versatile Programming Language
+In the realm of software development, programming languages serve as the building blocks for creating applications and systems.
+Each language has its own unique characteristics and strengths, catering to different use cases and development scenarios.
-Introduction to Java: A Robust and Versatile Programming Language Java stands out as one of the most widely used and versatile programming languages in the software development landscape.
+Java stands out as one of the most widely used and versatile programming languages in the software development landscape.
 Renowned for its high-level nature, robustness, security features, and object-oriented paradigm, Java has become a cornerstone in the creation of a myriad of applications, from enterprise-level systems to mobile applications.

 # Key Characteristics of Java